Terri Schiavo case: Autopsy

 The cardiac pathologist who studied Schiavo's heart found it and the coronary vessels to be healthy, which excludes the possibility that her initial collapse was the result of myocardial infarction, although there was a localized area of healed inflammation (opening the possibility of myocarditis).
 Thogmartin found that "there was no proof that Terri Schiavo ever had an eating disorder such as bulimia."
 Regarding the possibility of strangulation or domestic violence as a cause of Schiavo's initial collapse, the report states: "No trauma was noted on any of the numerous physical exams or radiographs performed on Mrs. Schiavo on the day of, in the days after, or in the months after her initial collapse.
 Indeed, within an hour of her initial hospital admission, radiographic examination of her cervical spine was negative.
 Specifically, external signs of strangulation including cutaneous or deep neck injury, facial/conjunctival petechiae, and other blunt trauma were not observed or recorded during her initial hospital admission.
 Autopsy examination of her neck structures 15 years after her initial collapse did not detect any signs of remote trauma, but, with such a delay, the exam was unlikely to show any residual neck findings."

 Regarding the cause and manner of Schiavo's death, Thogmartin wrote, "Mrs. Schiavo suffered severe anoxic brain injury.
 The cause of which cannot be determined with reasonable medical certainty.
 The manner of death will therefore be certified as undetermined."

 Burial

 Schiavo's body was cremated.
-Her parents offered a memorial Mass for her at the Holy Name of Jesus Catholic Church in Gulfport on April 5, 2005.
-Father Frank Pavone, the founder of the Priests for Life anti-abortion organization, delivered the main homily.
+Her parents organized a memorial Mass for her at the Holy Name of Jesus Catholic Church in Gulfport on April 5, 2005.
+Father Frank Pavone, the founder of the Priests for Life anti-abortion organization, delivered the homily.

-On June 20, 2005, the cremated remains of Terri Schiavo were buried.
+Michael Schiavo had his wife's cremated remains interred in Sylvan Abbey Memorial Park in Clearwater, Florida on June 20, 2005.
 The Schindlers' attorney stated that the family was notified by fax only after the memorial service; by then, the family had already started getting calls from reporters.
-The ashes were interred at Sylvan Abbey Memorial Park in Clearwater, Florida.